 When I was a junior in high school, I joined an organization called Council for Unity.
 Each year the organization focused on an issue happening around the world to raise awareness to the whole student body in a mandatory forum.
 Everyone apart of this organization had a role, but the most important thing we did collectively was research the annual issue.

 The year I joined, the issue was Human Trafficking.
-All my life, I never knew such a heinous operation was occurring in the world.
-We are taught to believe that slavery was abolished in 1863 but it still occurs and millions of men, women, and children are victims to this crime.
-Human trafficking is a billion dollar black market industry and despite efforts to contain this problem, it’s growing rapidly.
+All of my life I never knew such a heinous operation was occurring in the world.
+We are taught to believe that slavery was abolished in 1863 but it still occurs and millions of men, women, and children are victims of this crime.
+Human trafficking is a billion-dollar black market industry and despite efforts to contain this problem, it’s growing rapidly.

-I was shocked, afraid and empowered all at the same time.
+As a result of my research while in Council for Unity, I was shocked, afraid and empowered all at the same time.
 I wanted to know everything I could about this issue.
-I became dedicated to researching and raising awareness about Human Trafficking.
-All I could think of was those poor children in Thailand forced to have sex with men 3-times their age or naive women who put their trust in someone that tells them they can make their dreams of becoming a model true, only to be tricked into prostitution.
+I became dedicated to researching and raising awareness about human trafficking.
+All I could think of was those poor children in Thailand forced to have sex with men, three times their age or the women who put their trust in someone that tells them they can make their dreams of becoming a model come true, only to be tricked into prostitution.
 Can you imagine being kidnapped, stripped of your passport and identity, beaten, and raped repeatedly, only to feel like there is no way out?
-To be honest, after learning about human trafficking I was never the same; a part of my innocence was taken away after researching these vile things but it couldn’t be compared to the innocence taken away from the actual victims.
+To be honest, after learning about human trafficking I was never the same; a part of my innocence was taken away from me after researching these vile things but can you imagine the pain and trauma of these victims?
 Continue reading “Living in Purpose: Human Trafficking, Tiffany Wright and my first Docu.”

 There is something about summers in New York.
 I can’t explain the feeling but it’s just liberating.
 Each year, there has been some kind of life lesson or personal growth that took place in my life during the summer months.
-I am inspired to become a better version of me for the latter part of the year and give life my best foot forward.
-One of the things I enjoy doing and have been doing every year since I graduated is create a list of things that I want to do over the summer.
-It could be something dealing with the arts, maybe a new exhibit, possibly write more, wear my hair natural, whatever it might be I always try to hold myself accountable for my goals.
+I am inspired to become a better version of myself for the latter part of the year and give life my best foot forward.
+One of the things I enjoy doing and have been doing every year since I graduated is creating a list of things that I want to do over the summer.
+It could be something dealing with the arts like exploring a new exhibit, writing more or wearing my hair natural.
+Whatever it might be, I always try to hold myself accountable to achieve my goals:

 When I first graduated from Penn State in 2011, I was lost.
-I didn’t have the slightest clue where I was going to work in the fall, I had no money and no insight into my future, but those things did not take the fun out of my life.
+I didn’t have the slightest clue where I was going to work in the fall.
+I had no money and no insight into my future.
+But those things did not take the fun out of my life.
 I was shockingly content with finding myself.
 I let go and let God take control and I allowed myself to live a little.
-Just getting out of a bad pseudo-relationship, I spent the summer rebuilding my self-esteem, writing, and on youtube learning everything there was to know about the big chop and being natural(It would take 2-years before I actually wore my hair natural).
+Just getting out of a bad pseudo-relationship, I spent the summer rebuilding my self-esteem, writing, and spending hours on Youtube learning everything there was to know about the big chop and being natural(It would take 2-years before I actually wore my hair natural in public).
 I even started an earrings business.

 Continue reading “Summer Summer Summer Time!”

-Why is it that once we’re in our 20’s we have this no new friends mentality?
+Why is it that we have this no new friends mentality?
 I absolutely love meeting new people.
 I have a lot of friends as it is, but it doesn’t hurt to know more.
-Sometimes I look at the strange faces on the train and it hits me, I don’t know a thing about these people and I never will but for 20-minutes we share the same train car on the way to work.
-Who are they?
-What are their dreams?
-What makes them different?
-Unfortunately, I will never know the answer to these questions.
-Not because I can’t just walk up to them and ask (because I can), but social norms tells me not to.
+Sometimes I look at the strange faces on the train and it hits me, I don’t know a thing about these people and I probably never will, but for 20 minutes we share the same train car on the way to work; who are they? what are their dreams? what makes them different?
+Unfortunately, I will never know the answer, not because I can’t just walk up to them and ask (because I can), but social norms tell me not to.